Individualized Policy Evaluation and Learning under Clustered Network Interference: Empirical Application

 In contrast to these previous studies, however, we focus on learning an optimal individualized treatment rule to maximize the average household-level school attendance rate.
 We consider the following linear policy class based on three pre-treatment variables: student’s grade, household's size, and household’s poverty score (with lower scores indicating poorer households):

 In order to evaluate the performance of the learned individualized policy, we randomly split the data into $K=5$ folds $\mathcal{I}_k$, $k=1,\ldots,K$, and for each fold $k$, learn an optimal individualized treatment policy $\hat{\pi}^{(-k)}(\cdot)$ using all but the $k$-th fold data.
 We incorporate the cost of treatment into the objective function to ensure that the optimal treatment rule is not trivial \citep{athey2021policy}.
-We then evaluate the the learned policy using the $k$th fold, and compute the following overall empirical policy value by averaging over the resulting five estimates.
-Specifically, we use the following policy value estimator with the cost parameter $C \in \{0.15,0.2, 0.25\}$.
+We then evaluate the the learned policy using the $k$th fold, and compute the overall empirical policy value by averaging over the resulting five estimates.
+Specifically, we use the following policy value estimator with a varying treatment cost $C$ ($15\%$, $20\%$ and $25\%$ of the school-attendance rate benefit, which ranges from 0 to 1).